CCDirectLink/ccbot/doc/ROLES.md

 Both are arrays of strings, those strings being the names of the relevant objects.

-There are 2 hard-coded role groups, and 2 hard-coded role group groups.
+There is 1 hard-coded role group, and 2 hard-coded role group groups.

-The hard-coded role groups are `roles-group-admin` and `roles-group-self-serve`.
+The hard-coded role group is `roles-group-self-serve`.

-`group-admin` roles provide access to local bot administrative capabilities.

-By default, bot owners are the only people capable of administrative control, and remain the only people capable of more global administrative capabilities in all cases.

 `roles-group-self-serve` roles can be added and removed by anyone to themselves.